 Some fat tire ebikes will also have dual motors with a rear hub and front hub motors, which will allow you to double your power.
 If you’re looking for one ebike to truly be able to ride every single kind of terrain out there or to carry heavy loads, a fat tire ebike might be the best option for you.

-If you have any questions about e-bikes or would like to figure out what e-bike would be best for you and your riding, you can always speak with a Curated Cycling Expert who will help you find the best bike for you.
+If you have any questions about e-bikes or would like to figure out what e-bike would be best for you and your riding, you can always visit a local shop or check out the Expert Journal here on Curated for more Cycling articles.